Egg laying in the Mallee Looper moth

 Mallee Looper moth laying eggs on an exposed twig.

-And we also found egg masses that had already hatched.
+And we also found egg masses like this that had already hatched.

 A Mallee Looper egg mass on a twig, these eggs have hatched.

-This project of the Regional Drought Resilience Planning program is jointly funded through the Australian Government’s Future Drought Fund, the Victoria Government and the Natural Resources Conservation Trust.
+This project of the Regional Drought Resilience Planning program is jointly funded through the Australian Government’s Future Drought Fund, the Victorian Government and the Natural Resources Conservation Trust.